 The aim for the project was to increase participation in post-16 education and training and to raise the profile of Apprenticeships amongst young people in Greater Manchester.

-- Helped providers to list their course information on UCAS Progress
+- Helped providers to list their course information on UCAS progress System

-- Encouraged more providers to engage with the UCAS Progress system
+- Encouraged more providers to engage with the UCA Progress System

 - Increased the numbers of young people searching and applying for a range of opportunities